infracost/docs/docs/cloud_pricing_api/self_hosted.md

 Confirms that the Cloud Pricing API is receiving authenticated requests.
 ```

+If you see `Invalid API response: 403 error` when running the Infracost CLI it might be because you have a `http_proxy` or `https_proxy` set in your environment.
+You can try disabling the proxy by running `export no_proxy="<HOSTNAME OF CLOUD PRICING API>:<PORT>"` and re-running the CLI to see if this is the issue.

 ## Migration from old version

 If you had previously deployed the Cloud Pricing API that used MongoDB, we recommend you: